Photo by Olya Kobruseva from Pexels

 One needs a logo and a colour that can match the brand personality.
+Research shows that Color increases brand recognition by up to 80 percent.
 Different colours signify emotions differently hence choosing the right colour is the most important aspect of a brand.
 Below are few examples.

 Pink stands for Feminine, Love, Tranquil and Innocence.
 It’s shades are used for modern and luxurious brands.

 Red generates emotion of Power and Passion.
 The shades signify excitement and attention.